hoffmangroup/segtools/doc/segtools.rst

 This command takes a segmentation and a Genomedata_ archive and summarizes the distribution of values for each Genomedata track that fall within segments of each label.

-Essentially, it generates a histogram for each label-track pair, where the values being measured are the values for that track found in segments of that label.
-Currently, Segtools no longer generates this matrix of histograms, but instead generates a heatmap of mean and standard deviation values.
+:Visualization: A heatmap of the mean value for each label-track pair, augmented with a bar representing the standard deviation of that value.
+:Summary file: A table of the mean and standard deviation for each label-track pair.

 .. note::
    Mean and standard deviation values are approximated from a histogram